brainlife/brainlife.hugo/content/team.md

   - name: "Sandra Hanekamp"
     title: "Senior Researcher"
     bio: "Sandra is the Outreach and Communication Manager for brainlife.io.
 She holds a B.A. in Neurolinguistics, an M.A. in Clinical Neuropsychology, and a Ph.D. in Cognitive and Perceptual Neuroscience from the University of Groningen.
 Before joining the brainlife.io team Sandra worked as Postdoctoral fellow at Harvard Medical School.
-Sandra likes spending time outdoors, water sports and glamour."
+Sandra likes spending time outdoors, water sports and biking."
     url: "https://scholar.google.com/citations?user=HpFvfUsAAAAJ&hl=en&oi=ao"
     avatar: "img/team/sandra.jpg"